This post was originally published on November 9th, 2016, and updated on June 16,2026.

 From our experience here at TrueLook, most customers find that a single camera works for construction project management and capturing quality time-lapses, especially on single-building projects.

 However, if you need to capture views from multiple vantage points, or if the jobsite is large and/or includes multiple buildings, it may be best to acquire several cameras.
 Developers working on subdivisions, strip malls, and similar projects often place cameras at several crucial locations to capture the full story.
 Even some smaller projects may benefit from multiple cameras if there are key areas of interest to document or secure, such as entry and exit points.
-So before you install security cameras, make sure you lease or buy enough devices to capture every angle.
+Before you install security cameras, make sure you lease or buy enough devices to capture every angle.

 2. Which type of camera is best?